fuhuankun/02_DATA_ANALYSIS_AGENT/README.md

 - Add more analysis tools (time series forecasting, regression, classification).
 - Improve guardrails for safety.
 - Using MCP/A2A for some analysis or information retrieval.
-- Add some evaluation for quality.
+- Add some evaluations for runtime quality.
 - Expose the system via API or UI for interactive use.